 - Scores they earned (if applicable)

-If your child enjoys this activity, ask if they’d like to start journaling about their own life.
+If your child enjoys this activity, ask if they’d like to start journaling about their life.
 You two can even start a habit of journaling together before bed.
 It’s a good way to decompress and let your brain start to relax after a busy day.

 7. Write a Tutorial